-Over 28 years ago, Charlotte was told about a volunteer opportunity serving meals in the Father Joe’s Villages Lunch Line and she has been volunteering ever since.
+Over 28 years ago, Charlotte was told about a volunteer opportunity serving meals in the Father Joe’s Villages Franklin Antonio Public Lunch Program and she has been volunteering ever since.

 “I got started and loved every minute of it.
 I love the people.
 I love the work.
 I love everything about it.”

-As a Volunteer Coordinator for the Franklin Antonio Public Lunch Program at the Paul Mirable Center, Charlotte organizes a group that serves meals every Saturday.
-Additionally, Charlotte enjoyed her volunteer work with Father Joe’s Villages so much she sought out other volunteer opportunities.
-As a result, she has been helping with clerical work at the Home Office for seven years.
-She even recruited her husband, Merv, to volunteer in the Home Office with her.
+As a Volunteer Coordinator for the Franklin Antonio Public Lunch Program at the Paul Mirabile Center, Charlotte organizes a group that serves meals every Saturday.
+Charlotte enjoyed her volunteer work so much she sought out other volunteer opportunities.
+As a result, she has been helping with clerical work at our administrative office for seven years.
+She even recruited her husband, Merv, to volunteer with her.
 Merv has been helping with clerical work for over a year.
 Charlotte and Merv both believe that volunteer work is something everyone should participate in.